ibmtjbot/tjbot/recipes/sentiment_analysis/README.md

     $ cd tjbot/recipes/sentiment_analysis
     $ npm install

-Create an instance of the [Watson Tone Analyzer](https://www.ibm.com/watson/services/tone-analyzer/) service and note the authentication credentials.
+Create an instance of the [Tone Analyzer](https://www.ibm.com/watson/services/tone-analyzer/) service and note the authentication credentials.

 Create a set of [Twitter developer credentials](https://developer.twitter.com/en/apps) and note the consumer key, consumer secret, access token key, and access token secret.

-Make a copy of the default configuration file and update it with the Watson service credentials.
+Make a copy of the default configuration file and update it with the your service credentials.

     $ cp config.default.js config.js
     $ nano config.js